 Ooof, shame that his team didn’t get the memo from him 6 months ago.
 Because despite all of the horseshit mentioned above.
 This is probably the one that made us look into the Fediverse again.

 This symbolizes some real insecurity issues from team Musk over at Twitter.
-Where he goes on his tangent about being all about free speech but if you start telling your userbase that you’ll be going elsewhere well.
+He goes on his tangent about being all about free speech but if you start telling your userbase that you’ll be going elsewhere well.
 Get banned bro!
 Twitter even banned Mastodon for a few days and then later unbanned them with Elon sending off a backhanded tweet instead of offering a legit apology for this new ToS policy that was shutting down accounts left and right.

 But what Mastodon said when their account was restored was magical.